 It’s surprisingly easy to learn to sew – if I can do it with my short attention span than anyone can!
 The best way to learn is hands-on, and even if you’re not about to sew entire wardrobes for your children, it’s an essential skill for EVERYONE to have.
+If you’re new at this, check out my list of the best place to buy fabrics online for every need first then scroll down for the projects!

 Whether you’re looking to do basic repairs or to start on the path towards becoming a pro sewer, these easy sewing projects are the perfect ones to learn to sew.
 Disclosure: this post contains affiliate links.